ttcremers/ttcremers.github.io/content/_index.md

 ---
 desc:
 - I create still images like a tourist, a visual artist.
 I bend the truth like a lens bends light, a visual narrative of strangers.
-Only about myself.
+All about myself.
 featuredTags:
 - title: Life In Contrast
   image: /images/life-in-contrast/theodoorthomas-life-in-contrast-50.jpg